jtclarkjr/python-scraper/README.md

 #### NOTE:

 * If a command is entered incorrectly the process for searching and downloading will reset
-* New chrome window is opened everytime
+* New chrome windows is opened everytime as a new executable

 #### Process
 1. Execute the script: `python3 go.py`